mavryk-network/mavryk-protocol/docs/shell/dal.rst

 protocol also plays a crucial role in determining the availability of those data through the participation of bakers.

-Similarly to the Tezos L1, the DAL is permissionless, enabling any user to effectively contribute data to it, and allowing any smart rollup kernel or smart rollup operator to access this data.
+Similarly to the Mavryk L1, the DAL is permissionless, enabling any user to effectively contribute data to it, and allowing any smart rollup kernel or smart rollup operator to access this data.